Conero007/url-shortener/readme.md

    sh bash/setup.sh
    ```

-3. Configure your `.env` file with the credentials for your environment:
+3. Configure your `.env` file with the credentials for your environment, prefilled with values for the configuration present in the github repo:

    ```env
    # App Config